deavmi/homepage/content/blog/guillotine.md

 ```
 But you are probably wondering about a few things?

-1. Where and how does it executor?
+1. Where and how does it execute?
 2. And what is that object being passed to the constructor of `Executor`?

 Number `2` answers number `1`.
 The thing being passed is known as a `Provider` and is actually a separate API completely.
 It defines a task submission system - very general without any knowledge of futures and all that good stuff, the API is very simple - it's shown below!
 This is what a `Provider` is: